If you have sustained damage or injury and you believe Council is responsible, you may lodge a claim for Council’s consideration.

 Note: Reporting the incident immediately after it has occurred will ensure Council's investigation of the incident is not prejudiced and bring to light any issues requiring Council's immediate attention.

 Step 2 - Prepare claim documentation

-In all cases Council requires a Letter of Demand which clearly identifies the following:
+In all cases Council requires a Letter of demand AND supporting evidence which clearly identifies the following: